Sting of the Arrow / Land of the Dead

 “In Sting…, Primitif, now a chieftain, presides over a village in which things are going wrong – a stream’s dammed, crops fail, livestock dies.
 It’s a story of the pressures of being in a position of power : Primitif is, “Weighed down by robes, chains and ceremonial arms…”, and by a crown which semi-conceals his mask – and by extension his previous warrior identity.
 Threats loom large – of unpopularity, betrayal, conspiracy, being undermined : “Are his allies truly on his side ?”
 His landscape is one inhabited by jaguars, insects and serpents, and at one point he disappears inside a volcano.
 Decorative page borders and inter-frame spaces add an extra dimension to an already rich visual feast which has these pages simply sparkling.” – STEPHEN DRENNAN, Bypass

-Primitif Book costs only £2.00 including postage to anywhere.
-Click here for shop.
+Primitif Book costs only £2.00 including postage to anywhere in the UK.